 - 2 teaspoons lemon pepper seasoning, no salt added

 - Position a rack in the lower third of the oven and preheat the oven to 425 degrees F.

 - Place the chicken on a cutting board and pat it dry using paper towels.
 Season the inside of the cavity with 1/2 teaspoon of salt.
 Place the lemon halves, garlic head, and herbs inside the cavity.
-Place the chicken breast-side up in a large cast-iron skillet or a frying pan.
+Place the chicken breast-side up in a large cast-iron skillet or an oven-safe frying pan.

 - Melt the butter in the microwave, add 1 teaspoon of salt and using a pastry brush, brush half the butter generously all over the chicken, save remaining butter do not discard.
 Sprinkle with the thyme leaves and lemon pepper seasoning.

 - Roast the chicken for 20 minutes, remove from oven, brush on the remaining butter mixture.
 Place the chicken back into the oven and continue roasting for 25 minutes.
 Insert a thermometer into the thickest part of the thigh and check to make sure it registers at 165 degrees F. Continue to roast for an additional 10-15 minutes if necessary (see note).
 Remove roasted chicken from the oven and allow for it to rest for 15 minutes before carving.